pubnub/pubnub-mcp-server/resources/sdk_docs/go_overview.md

 ### Publish messages

-Publish JSON-serializable data (objects, arrays, integers, strings) up to 32 KiB to deliver to all channel subscribers.
-See [Subscribe](/docs/sdks/go/api-reference/publish-and-subscribe#subscribe).
+Publish JSON-serializable data up to 32 KiB:

 ```
 1

 ```

+See Subscribe docs for usage details.

 ### Run the app